ignatius22/Todo-app-js/README.md

 # To-Do List

-> This is a JS To-Do list app where users can add projects and there corresponding task lists they like to work on.
+> This is a JavaScript To-Do list app where users can add projects and there corresponding task lists they like to work on.

 ![screenshot]()